rycee/home-manager/README.md

 }
 ```

-Note that the `nixpkgs` input to the `home-manager` flake is overridden with
+Note that the `home-manager` uses its own nixpkgs input, which is updated
-the flake's `nixpkgs` input.
-The Home Manager library is exported by the flake
+periodically.
+See the wiki for more details.
-under `lib.hm`.
+The Home Manager library is exported by the flake under `lib.hm`.

 When using flakes, switch to new configurations as you do for the
 whole system (e. g. `nixos-rebuild switch --flake <path>`) instead of